-Sect. vi.
-And whereas doubts have arisen whether middlings can be exported out of this state under the aforesaid law: Be it therefore enacted by the authority aforesaid, That it shall and may be lawful to export middlings; but every cask of middlings exported or offered for exportation, shall, besides and exclusive of the miller's common brands, be branded by the miller with the word MIDDLINGS, at length, or be liable to seizure and forfeiture.
+(Section VI, P. L.) And whereas, doubts have arisen whether middlings can be exported out of this state under the aforesaid law:

+[Section V.] Be it therefore enacted by the authority aforesaid, That it shall and may be lawful to export middlings; but every cask of middlings exported or offered for exportation shall, besides and exclusive of the miller's common brands, be branded by the miller with the word MIDDLINGS at length, or be liable to seizure and forfeiture.